voicegain/platform/how-to/Minio-Mongo-with-backup-strategy/guide.md

 # <a id="top"></a> Setup Minio (S3 compatible) Object Store and MongoDB with reliable backup strategy
 Step by step guide how to deploy Minio and Mongo (via Docker containers) to systems (Baremetal or VM) and a recommended backup approach

+We show how to:
+- setup Minio using docker
+- setup MongoDB using docker
+- backup Minio using `mc mirror` command and `sshfs`
+- backup MongoDB using LVM snapshot and `rsync`

 ----
 **Prerequisites:**
 * Dedicated backup storage system that can be accessed via SSH.